 Academic Enrichment Programs

-Federal Way Public Schools offers four comprehensive high schools — Decatur, Federal Way, Thomas Jefferson and Todd Beamer high schools — and several alternative programs for students: Federal Way Public Academy (6th - 10th grades), Internet Academy (Kindergarten - 12th grade), Technology Access Foundation Academy (6th - 12th grades) and Truman High School (9th - 12th grades).
+Federal Way Public Schools offers four comprehensive high schools — Decatur, Federal Way, Thomas Jefferson and Todd Beamer — and several alternative programs for students: Federal Way Public Academy (6th-10th grades), Internet Academy (Kindergarten-12th grade), Technology Access Foundation Academy (6th-12th grades) and Truman High School (9th-12th grades).

 Every school offers enrichment programs designed to meet the interests and needs of a diverse group of students.
 Many of these specialized programs are available only at specific schools.
 In addition, the district’s students have the opportunity to participate in several programs off-campus.

-The Choice Program is available to allow students to register to participate in programs that aren’t available at their neighborhood high schools.
-Call 253-945-2013 or go to http://www.fwps.org/info/choice/
+The Choice Program allows students to register for programs that aren’t available at their neighborhood high schools.
+Call 253-945-2013 or go to this page.

 The following is an overview of programs available district-wide.
 For more information, contact the school or individual listed, or go to their webpage.

 AHS is the only college preparatory aviation-themed high school in the Northwest.
 Although Highline Public Schools offers the program, students throughout the Puget Sound region may apply.
-100 ninth grade students are admitted each year.
-About 40 percent of the student body commutes from surrounding districts, some as far away as Monroe and Issaquah.
+One-hundred ninth-grade students are admitted each year.
+About 40 percent of the student body commutes from surrounding districts, some from as far away as Monroe and Issaquah.
 Many aspire to become scientists, engineers, astronauts, pilots, aviation technicians, and CEOs in aviation/aerospace fields.
-Many are drawn by the school’s focus on math, science and technology.
-Some are simply drawn by our unique and rigorous approach to teaching and learning.
+Students are drawn by the school’s focus on math, science and technology and by this unique and rigorous approach to teaching and learning.

 Students in Federal Way Public Schools have the unique opportunity to train for a career in a professional-technical field while earning a high school diploma at the same time.
 Federal Way Public Schools has teamed up with Highline Community College to offer the Career Start Program.
 Career Start tailors the traditional Running Start Program to students interested in careers that generally don’t require four-year college degrees.
 Students in their junior and senior year of high school can take college-level classes at Highline that qualify for both high school graduation and an Associate of Applied Science (AAS) degree.

 SpringBoard is a unique AP preparatory program designed around the rigorous College Board Standards for College Success.
-It’s currently offered at Decatur High School and five Federal Way middle schools- Saghalie, Totem, Illahee, Kilo and Sequoyah.
+It’s currently offered at Decatur High School and five Federal Way middle schools: Saghalie, Totem, Illahee, Kilo and Sequoyah.
 SpringBoard identifies the reading and writing skills and competencies students need in order to be prepared for college.
-It also helps teachers provide a systematic, seamless and rigorous curriculum throughout middle and high school to better prepare students.
+It also helps teachers provide a systematic, seamless and rigorous curriculum throughout middle and high school.

 The focus of the program at both the middle and high school level is in the Language Arts and English disciplines.
-The goal is that once students have completed the SpringBoard program in grade 10, they will be better prepared to complete the Advanced Placement (AP) courses/program in the 11th and 12th grade with the possibility of earning college credits.
+Once students have completed the SpringBoard program in grade 10, they will be better prepared to complete the Advanced Placement (AP) courses/program in the 11th and 12th grade with the possibility of earning college credits.

-FWPA is an academics-only college preparatory program for students in grade 6-10.
+Founded in 1999, FWPA is a college preparatory public school for students in grades six through ten.
+Students choose to attend the Academy and admission is by a lottery system.
 Students who have attended middle school at other sites may apply to attend FWPA in ninth and 10th grades.

-The Internet Academy has offered online learning opportunities to students in Washington for the past eleven years, the longest of all online public school programs in the state.
-Washington State certified teachers provide instruction to students in grades K-12.
+The Internet Academy has offered online learning opportunities to students in Washington since 1999, the longest of all online public school programs in the state.
+Teachers certified in Washington State provide instruction to students in grades K-12.
 The program allows for innovative uses of technology, customized learning environments and access to skilled instructors.
 Students often make use of this resource to take a desired class that they cannot otherwise get because of scheduling conflicts in their home high school.

 A substantial number of home-schooled children also supplement their educations through the Internet Academy.
-Internet Academy staff have developed curriculum specific to Washington State learning standards, unlike curriculum supplied by large national organizations to other online learning programs in the state.
-Online summer science and reading camps are another unique aspect of this program.
+The staff at the Internet Academy have developed curriculum specific to Washington State learning standards, unlike curriculum supplied by large national organizations to other online learning programs in the state.

-Woodmont Elementary School began transitioning to a Kindergarten through 8th Grade School in fall, 2007. with the addition of sixth graders to the school.
-As these students move up to seventh and then eighth grade, those grades will be added to the school.
-Please call the Woodmont office at 945-4500 for more information and for information about openings.
+Woodmont Elementary School began the transition to a Kindergarten through 8th Grade School in fall, 2007.
+Please call the Woodmont office at 253-945-4500 for more information and for information about openings.

 Project Lead the Way (Pre-Engineering) is a four-year sequence of courses that introduces students to the scope, rigor and discipline of engineering prior to entering college.
-The foundation course, Introduction to Engineering Design, teaches problem-solving skills using a design development process.
-Models of product solutions are created, analyzed and communicated using a solid modeling computer design software.
+The foundation course, Introduction to Engineering Design, teaches problem-solving skills using a design-development process.
+Models of product solutions are created, analyzed and communicated using computer design software.
 Project Lead the Way will be offered at Decatur High School beginning in the fall of 2008.

 Puget Sound Skills Center (formerly the Occupational Skills Center or OSC)

 PSSC serves students from five public school districts including Federal Way.
-Tenth, 11th and 12th grade students spend half of each day at the PSSC in the chosen program and half of each day at their home high school.
+Tenth, 11th and 12th grade students spend half of each day at the PSSC campus in their chosen program and the other half of the day at their home high school.
 Transportation is provided between the two schools.
-PSSC features nineteen career and technical education (formerly called vocational, now CTE) programs including: Auto Body, Automotive, Aviation Careers, Computer Network Systems, Construction Technology, Criminal Justice, Culinary Arts, Dental Assisting, DigiPen Video Game Animation/Programming, Engineering Design Technology, Electronics Engineering, Fashion Design and Marketing, Fire Services, Leadership in Business and Management, Marine Technology, Medical Careers, Multimedia and Information Technology, Translation/Interpretation and Veterinary Careers.
+Nineteen career and technical education programs are available including: Auto Body, Automotive, Aviation Careers, Computer Network Systems, Construction Technology, Criminal Justice, Culinary Arts, Dental Assisting, DigiPen Video Game Animation/Programming, Engineering Design Technology, Electronics Engineering, Fashion Design and Marketing, Fire Services, Leadership in Business and Management, Marine Technology, Medical Careers, Multimedia and Information Technology, Translation/Interpretation and Veterinary Careers.
 College credit can be earned in many PSSC programs.

-Washington State’s Running Start program allows public secondary school students the opportunity to attend community college and earn high school and college/university credit for their work.
-Eleventh and twelfth grade students participate in Running Start at no cost to them except books, transportation, and certain fees, such as campus parking.
-FWPS students routinely attend Highline and Green River Community Colleges as part of Running Start.
+Washington State’s Running Start program allows public secondary school students the opportunity to attend community college and earn high school and college/university credits for their work.
+Eleventh and 12th grade students participate in Running Start at no cost to them except for books, transportation, and certain fees, such as campus parking.
+FWPS students routinely attend Highline and Green River Community College as part of Running Start.

 The TAF Academy is an academics program focused on encouraging girls and minority students to study science and math.
 The TAF Academy is based on a sixth through 12th grade public school model that prepares students for college and life using project-based learning rooted in science, technology, engineering and math.
 It offers students an individualized roadmap for personal goals and aspirations.
 The academy is a unique joint venture between the Technology Access Foundation and Federal Way Public Schools.